ietf-ccamp-wg/ietf-network-inventory/draft-yg3bp-ccamp-network-inventory-yang.md

 The intention is to define a generic YANG data model that would be as much as possible technology agnostic (valid for IP, optical and microwave networks) and that could be augmented, when required, to include some technology-specific inventory details.

 {{!RFC8348}} defines a YANG data model for the management of the hardware on a single server and therefore it is more applicable to the PNC South Bound Interface (SBI) towards the network elements rather than at the PNC MPI.
-However, the YANG data model defined in {{!RFC8348}} has been used as a reference for defining the YANG network inventory data model.
+However, the YANG data model defined in {{!RFC8348}} has been used as a reference for defining the YANG network hardware inventory data model.

-For optical network inventory, the network inventory YANG data model should support the use cases (4a and 4b) and requirements defined in {{ONF_TR-547}}, in order to guarantee a seamless integration at MDSC/OSS/orchestration layers.
+For optical network hardware inventory, the network inventory YANG data model should support the use cases (4a and 4b) and requirements defined in {{ONF_TR-547}}, in order to guarantee a seamless integration at MDSC/OSS/orchestration layers.

-The proposed YANG data model has been analysed to cover the requirements and use cases for Optical Network Inventory.
+The proposed YANG data model has been analyzed to cover the requirements and use cases for Optical Network Hardware Inventory.

 Being based on {{!RFC8348}}, this data model should be a good starting point toward a generic data model and applicable to any technology.
 However, further analysis of requirements and use cases is needed to extend the applicability of this YANG data model to other types of networks (IP and microwave) and to identify which aspects are generic and which aspects are technology-specific for optical networks.